ha1tch/unxgo/README.md

 With many thanks to [Hundred Rabbits](https://100r.co/site/uxn.html) for their inspiring, delicate, and beautifully precise work.

+## Status

+Rough around the edges, buggy, and incomplete at this time.
+May not even build some days.
+My goal is to understand unx and devices attached to it well enough that I can later re-implement it for other smaller systems.

 ## Overview

 The Uxn virtual machine is a stack-based computer with the following characteristics: